oceanless/COMP-2537-Assignment-4/tutorial.md

 # Step 9.
 Corner case 2.
 If the user clicks on a card that is already matched, do nothing.
 # Step 10.
 Corner case 3.
 If the user clicks on a card while two cards are already flipped, do nothing.
 # Step 11a.
 Add the winning event.
 If user clicks on all the cards, display a winning message
+# Step 11b.
+Add a header showing the number of clicks the user has made, and the number of pairs left,number of pairs matched, and total number of pairs.